-Renèe Fleming, America's Go-To Diva, To Sing At McCain Memorial In Washington
+Renée Fleming, America's Go-To Diva, To Sing At McCain Memorial In Washington

-Renèe Fleming is becoming America's go-to singer.
+Renée Fleming is becoming America's go-to singer.
 The celebrated soprano, who has performed at a broad range of high-profile events off the opera stage, is scheduled to sing at Senator John McCain's memorial service this Saturday at Washington's National Cathedral.

 Fleming is slated to sing the Irish standard "Danny Boy" — at McCain's request — alongside tributes to the late Senator by Presidents Barack Obama and George W. Bush, and a homily by Bay Area Catholic leader Father Edward A. Reese.